include-cpp/include-cpp.github.io/resources/index.md

     Sometimes we **accidentally exclude other people** with the words we choose, or make them feel lesser or hurt.
 In this section we talk about language, how it matters, and **how to use it** in an **inclusive and welcoming** way.
 <!-- * [Discriminations](/resources/discriminations/) -->
 * [Domains](/resources/domains/)
+    * Many people may be working to change the way they behave in order to be more welcoming and inclusive.
+We have gathered some inclusion-specific resources for areas including conferences, and jobs and hiring.
 * [References](/resources/references/)
 * [Articles](/resources/articles/)